Trademark registration in Bangladesh: 2026 Guide | LegalSeba LLP

 4. Publication and Opposition

-Once accepted, the Registrar publishes the application in the official Trademark Journal.
+Once accepted, the Registrar publishes the application in the Trademark Journal.
 This publication triggers a strict 60-day period for public opposition.

 5. Registration and Post-Registration